chribonn/TKinter_Spinbox/README.md

         return valid
     ##### End: commented out in Spinbox_000.py

-What <span style="font-family: courier">reset_focus</span> and <span style="font-family: courier">ValidateIfNum</span> function do is to read what is in the spinbox control (using get), validating it and wither keeping the value if it is correct or replacing it with the last valid value.
+What <span style="font-family: courier">reset_focus</span> and <span style="font-family: courier">ValidateIfNum</span> function do is to read what is in the spinbox control (using get), validating it and either keeping the value if it is correct or replacing it with the last valid value.

 The video below demonstrates the Spinbox control handling Tab and Enter key presses.